Striking junior doctors vocal about working rights outside Auckland City Hospital

-People are tooting, waving and cheering their support for striking junior doctors outside Auckland City Hospital this morning.
+People tooting, waved and cheered their support for striking junior doctors outside Auckland City Hospital this morning.

-From 7am today, hospitals from around the country will be without 3300 junior doctors for 48 hours - around 80 per cent of DHB-employed junior doctors.
+From 7am today, hospitals from around the country were without 3300 junior doctors for the next 48 hours - around 80 per cent of DHB-employed junior doctors.

-This morning the doctors - some who had come straight off a night shift - were making noises about their working rights.
+This morning the doctors - some who had come straight off a night shift - were making noise about their working rights.

-Medical registrar Patrick O'Regan - a third year junior doctor at Auckland City Hospital - said it wasn't about the pay.
+Medical registrar Patrick O'Regan - a third-year junior doctor at Auckland City Hospital - said it wasn't about the pay.

 "These are issues of staffing and wellbeing for us.
 This is about safety of staff and patients," O'Regan told the Herald.

-The 26-year-old said under current negotiations DHBs could make junior doctors work 16 or more hours in a row and move the employees to any hospital in the country.
+The 26-year-old said under current negotiations, that had been underway for the last year, DHBs could make junior doctors work 16 or more hours in a row and move the employees to any hospital in the country with little notice.

-"Already it's common for us to work 10 to 12 days in a row with a couple of 15 to 16 hour shifts packed in."
+"Already it's common for us to work 10 to 12 days in a row with a couple of 15 to 16-hour shifts packed in."

 However, DHBs say they "strongly dispute" these claims.